-(Last Updated on : 30/05/2013)
+(Last Updated on : 10/08/2017)

 In order to understand the proper functioning of the doshas, their complete knowledge is required.
 It is stated in Ayurveda that the functioning of the doshas actually helps in understanding the intelligence that commands the dhatus

-The theory of the doshas is actually crown jewel of Ayurvedic science.
+The theory of the doshas is considered as the crown jewel of Ayurvedic science.
 It is also defined as the cornerstone of all the diagnostic and treatment modalities.

-The doshas theory is considered as simply unique in Ayurveda.
 This is a very powerful conceptual tool and by using this tool, the Ayurvedic physicians can detect and treat patients at the earliest stages of the disease process.
-In fact, it is also said that through the doshic model any physician can locate the seeds of the disease long before their clinical symptoms appear.
-The doshic system can make sense of these early symptoms and complaints and point to some effective treatments.
+In fact, it is also said that through the Doshic Model, any physician can locate the seeds of the disease long before their clinical symptoms appear.
+The doshic system can make sense of the early symptoms and complaints of any health problem and point to some effective treatments.

-In the Ayurvedic texts, it is clearly stated that neither in fact nor in any theory, is there any physical manifestation that cannot be accounted for by the concept of 'Tridosha system in Ayurveda'
+In the Ayurvedic texts, it is clearly stated that neither in fact nor in any theory, is there any physical manifestation that cannot be accounted for by the concept of Tridosha system in Ayurveda

 .
 The Ayurvedic texts also confirm that by properly handling this one specific aspect that is dosha, everything gets handled automatically.
 It is mentioned that just like the theory of Panchabhuta in Ayurveda